HandsOnDataViz/book/docs/HandsOnDataViz.md

 charts with Google Sheets in the prior section](chart-google.html).
 In this section, you’ll learn how to create bar and column charts, the most common visualization methods to compare values across categories.
-We’ll focus on why and how to create four different types: grouped, split, stacked, and histograms.
+We’ll focus on why and how to create three different types: grouped, split, and stacked.
 For all of these, we blend the instructions for bar and column charts because they’re essentially the same, though oriented in different directions.
 If your data contains long labels, create a horizontal bar chart, instead of a vertical column chart, to give them more space for readability.

 ### Grouped Bar and Column Charts